Last modified on August 2022

 Several factors can play a role in contributing to infertility in women.
 Some female infertility symptoms include:

-– While there are no distinct symptoms of infertility, certain symptoms like hormonal changes (indicated by hair thinning and acne), reduction in libido and erectile dysfunction can be signs of infertility.
+– While there are no distinct symptoms of infertility, certain symptoms like hormonal changes (indicated by hair thinning and acne), reduction in libido and erectile dysfunction can be signs of male infertility.

 – Comprehensive tests need to be conducted to diagnose infertility and determine the best treatment for it.